Josh Sisto secures systems, networks, and AI pipelines.

 Verify it's really me

-Don't take a chatbot's word for it — here's my published cryptographic identity.
+Don't take a chatbot's word for it — here's my published cryptographic identity, all in one place.

 Send an encrypted message

 Encrypted in your browser with my PGP key — the plaintext never leaves this page.
-You send me the ciphertext.
+Send the ciphertext straight to me (my server relays it without ever being able to read it), or copy it into your own email.

 Public-key crypto, hands-on